 The Town maintained insured and collateralized deposits with local banking institutions.
-As of December 31, 2018, the institutions placed funds which exceeded the FDIC insurance and State Deposit Insurance into demand deposit accounts, Money Market deposit accounts, or both, at other FDIC-insured member institutions.
+As of December 31, 2019, the institutions placed funds which exceeded the FDIC insurance and State Deposit Insurance into demand deposit accounts, Money Market deposit accounts, or both, at other FDIC-insured member institutions.
 Also, the institutions have purchased guarantee bonds to provide coverage for balances which exceed the FDIC insurance and the State Deposit Guarantee Fund coverage.
+However, as of December 31, 2019, the Town had deposit balances that were uninsured and uncollateralized.